-All students, regardless of background, must take BBCC's math placement exam before being allowed to enroll in any math course.
+All students, regardless of background, must take BBCC's math placement before being allowed to enroll in any math course.

-MPC 080 Basic Mathematics 5 (55/k Review and instruction in whole numbers, decimals, and fractions.
+MPC 080 Basic Mathematics 5 (55/0)

+Review and instruction in whole numbers, decimals, and fractions.
 Students will learn strategies to deal with math anxiety and test taking.
+(F,W,S)

-(F,W,S) MPC 081 Basic Mathematics-Fractions 3 (33/0) Prerequisite: A score below 70% on the fraction module of the MPC 080 final, or receiving a placement into MPC 080 solely because of problems with fractions.
+MPC 081 Basic Mathematics-Fractions 3 (33/0)

 This course is designed for students who did not make competency in the MPC 080 final, or whose BBCC mathematics placement exam indicated significant problems with fractions.
 This course provides review, instruction, and strategies for solving exponents, fractions, and word problems.
+Prerequisite: A score below 70% on the fraction module of the MPC 080 final, or placement into MPC 080 solely because of problems with fractions

-MPC 090 Pre-algebra 5 (55/0) Prerequisite: Appropriate placement on the BBCC math placement test.
+MPC 090 Pre-algebra 5 (55/0)

 The study of basic arithmetic and algebraic topics prerequisite to a beginning algebra course including operations with integers, fractions, decimals and percents; order of operations, measurement, the metric system, algebraic expressions, formulas and simple linear equations.
-(F,W,S,SU)
+(F,W,S,SU) Prerequisite: MPC 080 or placement

-MPC 091 Elementary Algebra I 5 (55/0) Prerequisite: Appropriate BBCC math placement exam score or demonstrated competency in MPC 090.
-Permission of instructor is mandatory The study of basic algebraic operations and concepts, the structure and use of algebra, and the solutions to algebraic equations.
-The study of affective factors that influence success in studying mathematics..(F)
+MPC 091 Elementary Algebra I 5 (55/0)

+The study of basic algebraic operations and concepts, the structure and use of algebra, and the solutions to algebraic equations.
+The study of affective factors that influence success in studying mathematics.
+Prerequisite: MPC 090 or higher placement, and instructor permission (F)

-MPC 092 Elementary Algebra II 5 (55/0) Prerequisite: Demonstrated competency in MPC 091 and permission of instructor ..
+MPC 092 Elementary Algebra II 5 (55/0)

 A continuation of Elementary Algebra I. The study of algebraic factoring, rational expressions, and graphing of linear equations.
-The advanced study of math classroom survival skills (W).
+The advanced study of math classroom survival skills.
+Prerequisite: MPC 091 and instructor permission (W).

-MPC 093 Algebra III (Intermediate) 5 (55/0) Prerequisite: Demonstrated competency in MPC 092 and permission of instructor .
+MPC 093 Algebra III (Intermediate) 5 (55/0)

 A continuation of Elementary Algebra I and II.
 Completes the 1st year algebra sequence for elementary and intermediate algebra.
-This course covers systems of three linear equations, functions, radicals, rational exponents, radical equations, complex numbers, quadratic equations and their applications, exponential and logarithmic functions (S)
+This course covers systems of three linear equations, functions, radicals, rational exponents, radical equations, complex numbers, quadratic equations and their applications, exponential and logarithmic functions.
+Prerequisite: MPC 092 and instructor permission (S)